zhmur/servicenow-guides/ServiceNow style guide.md

 1. A business rule must call an API to perform an action.
 The API is implemented in script includes.
 The code in business rules must be simple.
 1. A script include method must tend to be context independent.
 Calls to _current_, _previous_, _worklow.scratchpad_, _current.variables_ objects should be exceptional.
 The objects should not be passed as parameters.
 1. To debug a script always use "gs.debug" or "gs.info" instead of "gs.log" as gs.log is not working in scoped app.
+1. If a Business rule, workflow, scheduled job/whatever script updates a record, always put a comment/work notes into the target record which allows identifying the code which updated it.
+1. Never use direct table API for integrations, use import set table instead.
+It allows to control imported data and even disable if needed.

 ## Patterns
 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.